Policies and actions

 What are actions?

 Actions are responses to suspicious events that prevent future anomalous events from occurring.
 You can apply actions on user accounts that display unusual or suspicious behavior.
-You can either configure policies to take action on the user’s account automatically or apply a specific action manually from the user’s risk timeline.
+You can either configure policies to apply action on the user’s account automatically or apply a specific action manually from the user’s risk timeline.